Sasquire/Idems-Sourcing-Suite/README.md

 Create an issue, or even write the code yourself.
 I like great ideas and I like making great things.

 #### What about these permissions?
 Do you really need send requests to ANY URL?
-No I don't, and I wish I wish I didn't need those permissions.
+No I don't, and I wish I didn't need those permissions.
 I feel the less you need to trust me the better.
 The only reason I request access to any site for this extension is so the image comparison and post BVASer can function.
 This is because your web browser is concerned about XSS attacks (and it should be!) so it does not allow me to get values from the canvas I draw the images on, and it does not let me get the md5sum of those images.

 #### I really don't like the way you do X
 That's a suggestion.
 See above.